RaphaelSanbar/Churn_Rate/README.md

 and 4, as well as double checking the dataset with tools such as “Column Distribution” and “Column Profile”.

 Dataset Source: Kaggle – Why Do Customers Leave?
-Can You Spot the Churners? (https://www.kaggle.com/datasets/hassanelfattmi/why-do-customers-leave-can-you-spot-the- churners?select=Status_Analysis.csv)
+Can You Spot the Churners? (https://www.kaggle.com/datasets/hassanelfattmi/why-do-customers-leave-can-you-spot-the-churners?select=Status_Analysis.csv)